Someone from another website asked me which Bible verses speak specifically to the kind of fear involving panic disorder.

 Panic disorder is an anxiety-related disorder.
 It comes under the heading of Understanding Anxiety on the Anxiety Disorders Association of America website, www.adaa.org.
 Part of the definition of panic disorder is the fear of a recurring attack.
 The Bible speaks both to the fear of physical attacks from enemies, and also to mental attacks such as intense anxiety and fear.
 Although I feel all the verses I've posted on this blog speak to anxiety and panic, I thought I would post my answer to this question here as well as on the other website.

 Romans 8:15 "For you did not receive a spirit that makes you a slave again to fear, but you received the Spirit of sonship.
 And by Him we cry, Abba, Father."
 The Greek word for fear in this verse means terror, dread, terrible; the verb form means to flee or run away from.
-I can’t tell you how many times panic sent me running away, usually to my bedroom to get under the sheets or to my husband for him to hold me.
+That's exactly how panic made me feel.
+I wanted to run and find some place to hide.

 Psalm 94:19 "When anxiety was great within me, your consolation brought joy to my soul."
 Those of us who have experienced panic know all about anxiety being "great within me".
-God's consolation when we cry out to Him in prayer and supplication is His love, peace, and joy.
+God's consolation when we cry out to Him in prayer (praying His Word) and supplication is His love, peace, and joy.

 2 Timothy 1:7 "For God did not give us a spirit of fear, but of power, and of love, and of a sound mind."
 The Greek definition for fear in this verse means to shrink for fear.
 I experienced this kind of fear during my first or second year of panic back in 2002 or 2003.
 One day my husband tried to coax me out of the bedroom because I had begun to believe the bedroom was my only safe place.
 I can still remember almost crossing the threshold and then I pulled my hand out of his and told him I could not do it.
 I could not make myself leave that room no matter how hard I wanted to leave it.